Qingtao-Cao/obix/README.md

 Pre-requisites:

-1. Install lighttpd and obix.
+1. Install obix.
 On Fedora/RHEL:

-    $ sudo yum install obix lighttpd
+    $ sudo yum obix obix-server obix-libs

+This will bring in the dependencies of lighttpd and lighttpd-fastcgi.

 To configure a standalone instance:

 1. Edit /etc/obix/res/server/server_config.xml file with an XML editor.
 Update server-address and any other fields if required (default is localhost).

-2. The default /etc/obix/res/obix-fcgi.conf links /usr/sbin/obix-fcgi to /var/lib/obix/res/server.
+2. The default /etc/obix/res/obix-fcgi.conf links /usr/bin/obix-fcgi to /etc/obix/res/server.
 Update the paths if you wish to deploy to different locations.

 3. Edit /etc/lighttpd/modules.conf file and add a line to include /etc/lighttpd/conf.d/obix-fcgi.conf: